 15. Have a success party to celebrate having completed a small action step or an overall goal.
 Make sure it suits your budget and style, whether it’s cake and coffee at home or a fancy night on the town.
 Invite your genuine supporters to join you.

 16. Become active in a cause or activity that renews your commitment to your own vision.
 If your vision includes a career change, join a group or class that strengthens that goal.

 17. Find a new way to tout your successes.
 Start a family newsletter to brag about your recent accomplishments.
 Encourage everyone to join in and make some noise about their successes, too.
-Start a friends and family trend.
+Start friends and family trends.